wtsi-hgi/osdataproc/README.md

 ### Logs location

 All Terraform and Ansible logs are located directly in the `/var/log` folder.
+By default, Ansible writes data to syslog

+Logs for master node is also saved to the OSDataProc_HOME}/terraform/terraform.tfstate.d/cluster_name/ansible-master.log

 ### Updating installation on worker nodes